danwaters/PetID/README.md

 It's simple: take a picture of a pet, get a prediction back of which pet it is.

+See a [video](https://www.dropbox.com/s/zsvcrodotnw9iq5/customvision.mov?dl=0) of this app in action.

 ## How does it work?
 I took about 20 photos each of our three family pets: Ginger, a tan cat, Pepper, a white and black cat, and Mochi, a white dog.
 I uploaded and tagged these images in the Custom Vision portal.